Matilda the Musical: Original London production

 The reviews of the London performances were also extremely positive.
 Julie Carpenter of the Daily Express awarded the show all five stars and called the musical "[g]loriously over the top", and said, "it's an irresistible and ingenious mix of fun, fizz, cruelty, incredible choreography and above all warmth which means we root for the kids from the start.
 Fantastic."
-Henry Hitchings' review in the Evening Standard ranked the piece five stars, praising the music and lyrics, book, set design, choreography, direction and performances.
+Henry Hitchings's review in the Evening Standard ranked the piece five stars, praising the music and lyrics, book, set design, choreography, direction and performances.
 The review in The Guardian said, "You'd be a nitwit to miss this hit show."
 The Stage also gave Matilda five stars, as did Spencer, writing again for The Telegraph.
 Confirming his impression of the 2010 production, he wrote about the West End transfer:

 The Financial Times, The Times and The Sunday Times each awarded the show four stars out of five, but found little to criticise.

 Ben Brantley, writing for The New York Times, called the adaptation "a sweet and sharp-witted work of translation, which ... turns dark and sodden anxieties into bright and buoyant fantasies [that address] a raging thirst these days for [such] tonics".
 A year after the show opened, Time Out gave the production four stars out of five, noting the departure of Carvel and calling the show "a little too long and, dramatically, a tad wayward", but nevertheless "wise, wicked, glorious fun."